This tutorial covers the main processing stages related to multispectral data processing in Metashape Professional edition starting form 1.7.x.

-- In practice you only need to select the Dense Cloud as a source for the reconstruction, specify the coordinate system for the DEM referencing and choose the Interpolation method.
+- In practice you only need to select the Source data as a source for the reconstruction, specify the coordinate system for the DEM referencing and choose the Interpolation method.

 - Extrapolated option would allow to get the surface without any gaps being extrapolated to the bound box sides, while default option (Interpolation - enabled) would leave the valid elevation values only for areas that are seen from at least one aligned camera.

-After processing is finished, open Ortho view mode to display the reconstructed DEM surface by double-clicking on the DEM instance in the chunk's contents on the Workspace pane:
+After processing is finished, open Ortho view mode to display the reconstructed DEM surface (double-clicking on the DEM instance in the chunk's contents on the Workspace pane):